PiotrIT2015/white-weed-playcraft/README.md

 ## Usage

-1. double click on `install-require-libraries.bat`
+1. `winget install Python.Python.3.10`
+2. `winget install OpenJS.NodeJS.19.1.10`
-2. add python and ReactJS to PATH
+3. add python and ReactJS to PATH
+4. double click on `install-require-libraries.bat`
-3. double click on `wwp.bat`
+5. double click on `wwp.bat`

 ## Technologies
 Project is created with: